Highly Rated Michigan Criminal Appellate Lawyers

 Where do I start when looking for a good appellate attorney in Michigan?
 How do I know what to look for?

 Experienced Appellate Lawyers Can Make All the Difference

-If you need a criminal appeals lawyer it probably means you or a loved one were convicted of something, either by plea or trial.
-If you trust the lawyer who handled the case at the trial level, a good place to start is to ask his or her recommendation for a few names.
-It is worth it to speak to each of the lawyers is worthwhile.
+If you need an experienced criminal appeals lawyer, it probably means you or a loved one was convicted of something, either by plea or trial.
+If you trust the lawyer who handled the case at the trial level, a good place to start is to ask their recommendation for a few names.
+Speaking to each of the lawyers is worthwhile.
 Your best hope of reversing a conviction or improper sentence is with a zealous, tenacious Michigan criminal appeal attorney.

 If you have lawyer friends, ask them for recommendations.
-The internet is a great source to find and evaluate potential appellate counsel if you don’t know anyone or you want to check out some attorneys you’ve been referred to you, a great resource is www.avvo.com.
-I also recommend searching the Internet for reviews on an attorney to see what types of experiences prior clients have had with the lawyer.
-If an attorney does not have any reviews, that is a good sign that the attorney has blocked them or erased them because they were not positive.
-Most experienced attorneys have been reviewed on the Internet.
+The internet is a great source to find and evaluate potential appellate counsel if you don’t know anyone with an attorney referral.
+If you want to check out some attorneys, a great resource is www.avvo.com.
+I also recommend searching the Internet for reviews on an attorney to see what experiences prior clients have had with the lawyer.
+If an attorney does not have any reviews, that is a good sign that the attorney has blocked them or erased them because they were not favorable.
+Most experienced attorneys have client reviews on the Internet.

 When you interview a prospective lawyer, you should ask all the obvious questions:

 - What jobs have you had over the years?

 - What portion of your practice is devoted to criminal cases?